-You Your self- and peer-assessments are due at the start of class the week following your debate.
-You can download the form for the debate grade sheet from Blackboard.
-Here is the text containe on that form plus my guidance about how to respond to each item (in italics): e of Debate: e of Debate: Self- Assessment: My goals in preparing for and participating in this debate were Be sure to list actual goals here.
+'quiz' plu s my guidance about how to respond to each item (in italics): Name: Date of D Title of D Self-Asse ssment: My goals in preparing for and participating in this debate were Be sure to list actual goals here.
 What did you hope to accomplish during your debate?
 What were your goals related to your delivery of the content?
-What were your goals related to working with your partner(s)? d on the extent to which I achieved this goal, I feel I earned a/5.
-I feel I deserve this because Be sure to reflect on the degree to which you accomplished your goals.
-There should be a clear connection between this section and the previous section. sed Strategy (for first debate) or Comparison (for second debate).
-I have learned that next I will need to Or, my experiences debating differed/were the same because Teachers have to constantly think about how things went during their class and how they can do things better next time.
+What were your goals related to working with your partner(s)?
+Based on score beca the extent to which I achieved this goal, I feel I earned a/2.5.
+I feel I deserve this nuse Be sure to reflect on the degree to which you accomplished your goals.
+There should be a clear connection between this section and the previous section.
+Strategy (for first debate) or Comparison (for second debate).
+I have learned that next l need to Or, my experiences debating differed/were the same because Teachers have to constantly think about how things went during their class and how they can do things better next time.
 This is an opportunity to practice that skill.
 Be as specific as you can about what you will do next time or how your experiences compared.
-Base dese -Assessment: My partner for this debate was: d on her/his contribution to the debate, I feel earned a/10.
-I feel s/he rves this score because: s is only used if you had two partners) Based on her/his contribution to the debate, I feel earned a/10.
+Based on this score (This is o her/his contribution to the debate, I feel earned a/5.
+I feel s/he deserves because: nly used if you had two partners) Based on her/his contribution to the debate, I feel earned a/5.
 I feel s/he deserves this score because: Be fair but also be honest about the degree to which your partners met your expectations.
 Did they contribute equally to your team effort?
 Did they follow through on what they said they would do?
 Did they work with you to make sure you debate went as well as possible?
 Did they contribute ideas?
 Were they prepared for your work sessions together; that is, had they read and thought about the relevant material?